 The Corporation has obtained a miscellaneous lease approval from the Alberta Government to operate the site as a lay-down yard.
-The term of this lease is consistent with the term of the Poplar Creek management contract which has 27 months remaining as at November 30, 2010.
+The term of this lease is consistent with the term of the Poplar Creek management contract which has 24 months remaining as at February 28, 2011.

 On July 28, 2010 the Corporation signed a letter of intent pursuant to which the Corporation agreed to transfer a 42 acre parcel of land within its miscellaneous lease at Poplar Creek to another company ("the other party").
 The Corporation and the other party are preparing a formal and binding agreement pursuant to which in exchange for various services rendered by the Corporation, the other party will pay a fee at specified monthly rates over the term of the agreement.
+Finalization of the agreement is imminent.
 An incremental daily user fee per man day in aggregate not to exceed \$300,000 shall also be paid to the Corporation, and maintained in a restricted cash account to be first applied toward any costs for reclamation of the Poplar Creek site.